LaneMatthewJ/climatype_corcor_postprocessing/README.md

 ### 1. Finding All Neighbors Within the Given Year:
 #### Code
-  - find_all_yearly_neighbors.py
+  - find_all_yearly_neighbors_multiprocess.py
 #### Description
-  - The 1TB Edge List Files are filtered to down to contain only the 47 thousand representative cluster nodes (10 nodes per cluster) and their neighbors (defined by: "/gpfs/alpine/syb105/proj-shared/Projects/Climatype/incite/global_mean/corcor//downsampled_cluster_coords_global_mean_dates01-1958_12-2019_t0.964_i2_n400_10rand_reformatted.txt") using dask_cudf.
+  - The Edge List Files are loaded via dask dataframes and filtered to down to contain only the 47 thousand representative cluster nodes (10 nodes per cluster) and their neighbors (defined by: "downsampled_cluster_coords_global_mean_dates01-1958_12-2019_t0.964_i2_n400_10rand_reformatted.txt") using dask_cudf.
-  - The filtered dataset is saved to file within the top47k directories.
+  - The filtered dataset is saved to file within a new directory with the same name and a `top47k` suffix as dask dataframes save data per worker (and result in many `.part*` files).

 ### 2. Extract and Save Yearly Unique Elements:
 #### Code
   - extract_unique_nodes.py
 #### Description
-  - Unique elements are extracted from each directory and saved in the: `/gpfs/alpine/syb105/proj-shared/Projects/Climatype/incite/global_yearly/comet_postpostprocessing_summit/reformatted_merged_combined_txts/*top47k/unique` directories.
+  - Unique elements are extracted from all files within each `*top47k` directory and saved in the: `./*top47k/unique` directories.

 ### 3. Get A Union of All Unique Lists Per Year (for alignment of adjacency matrices)
 #### Code
   - get_total_unique_nodes.py
 #### Description
-  - For each directory, all unique elements are extracted and then unioned to create a super-list of elements.
+  - For each directory, all unique elements are extracted and then unioned to create a super-list of unique elements.
   - super-list saved in element_map.txt